Tubao: Geography

+Tubao is situated 35.48 km from the provincial capital San Fernando, and 234.09 km from the country's capital city of Manila.

+Topography

 Rural topography is seventy percent (70%) alluvial plains and thirty percent (30%) uplands.
-Highest portion is located in Barangay Rizal, which is more than 500 m above sea level.
+Highest portion is located in Barangay Rizal, which is more than 500 m above sea level along the foothill of Cordillera Central.
 Flat lands are found in the middle portion of the town, in between its southern and northern hilly sections.
+The town is traversed by several creeks and rivers, mainly the Ifugao River, also known as the Aringay River.